District Permit Frequently Asked Questions

 1. Your student is selected for their school or specialty program and receives a notification communication to accept the placement through SchoolMint.

-2. If your student was not selected, they will be notified that they have been placed on a waitlist and then be notified if a spot opens up.
+2. If your student was not selected, they will be notified that they have been placed on a waiting list* and then be notified if a spot opens up.

 What happens if my student doesn’t get offered a spot at the school or specialty program?